-For the purpose of this disclosure, and in particular for the calculation of the PAI figures, Generali has adopted its best efforts to complete the values for each indicator.
-As a Group, we set up a PAI reporting solution that fulfills to the best of our understanding the requirements currently expressed of the regulations, taking into account the limitations encountered such as data availability and regulatory interpretation topics, as well the reliance on independent external providers both in terms of data and reporting solutions.
-During 2023 and going forward we plan to improve the reporting, liaising also with data providers to increase coverage and further develop our methodology, consistently with the instructions of the regulation to provide a best effort view of our portfolio's exposure to adverse impacts.
+For the purpose of this statement, and in particular for the calculation of the PAI figures, Generali has adopted its best efforts to calculate and report complete the values for each indicator.
+As a Group, we set up a PAI reporting solution that fulfills to the best of our understanding the requirements currently expressed of the regulations, considering the limitations encountered such as data availability, quality and regulatory interpretation topics, as well the reliance on independent external providers both in terms of data and reporting solutions.
+During 2025 and going forward we plan to further improve the reporting, liaising also with data providers to increase coverage and further develop our methodology, consistently with the instructions of the regulation to provide a best effort view of our portfolio's exposure to adverse impacts.